MahzabinKarim/mahzabinkarim.github.io/index.md

     </div>
     <div class="text">
       <ul>
+        <li>Proposed the subway station construction project costing $800 million, scheduled to be completed in 1.5 years.</li>
-        <li>Lead a team of 4 to assess site characterization, problem definition, cost estimation, build timeline for station construction, create CAD drawings with dimensions that align with city standards, and use Plaxis 2D to model</li>
+        <li>Lead a team of 4 to assess site characterization, problem definition, cost estimation, build timeline for station construction, create CAD drawings with dimensions that align with city standards, and use Plaxis 2D to model.</li>
         <li><a rel="noreferrer noopener" target="_blank" href="/ErindaleSubwayStation.pdf"><b>View Project</b></a></li>
       </ul>
     </div>